 Take Steps to Refresh and Reinvigorate Your Business

-If your business closed during the shutdown, you might be facing unique challenges in reopening.
+If your business closed during the pandemic, you might be facing unique challenges in reopening.
 The good news is that many companies can recover post-lockdown.
 But when facing reopening, you’ll need to take proactive steps to preserve your finances and business model.

 For example, if you have staff, take steps to protect them in the workplace.
 This includes everything from COVID-19 testing as they return to work to implementing on-demand pay to ensure their financial well-being.
 Depending on your business and location, providing personal protective equipment (PPE) may also be an employer’s responsibility you need to consider.